KSheeds1/The-Road-Less-Travelled-Hungary-Edition-/README.md

 **Multiple maps and creating markers**

-The developer chose to initialise the maps separately, creating an initialise function for each maP.
+The developer chose to initialise the maps separately, creating an initialise function for each map.
 However, upon creating of the fifth and final map a bug was found.
 Four of the location maps were initialised and set up to display the request of restaurant to trial the functionality of the maps.
 Each map was initialised one at a time and checked to make sure that each map was displaying markers as another map was added.
 Following the initialisation of the final map, all markers from all maps bar the final map had disappeared.
 The error being thrown in the console referencing the final map initialised.
 Upon further inspection, the bug was narrowed down to the "createMarker" functions, as the developer chose to initialise the maps separately, each contained their own "createMarker" function which effectively led to the function being redefined each time.